imca-cat/el-profile-activator-extension/README.md

   expression.
 This enables support for property names containing invalid MVEL identifier characters (e.g., a dot as in `foo.env`).

-* Published to the Maven Central repository thus enabling it to be used in a project's `.mvn/extensions.xml` file.
+* Published to the Central Repository thus enabling it to be used in a project's `.mvn/extensions.xml` file.

 ## Prerequisites